yuurivergara/caputeeno/README.md

 # 🧠 About

-The goal with this project is to help other who are searching for an opportunity as Frontend Developer, through the tutorial that i made on Youtube, i wish to help you to train your Frontend skills and learning new ways of solving technical challenges.

 The challenge is to implement an e-commerce for the sale of mugs and t-shirts that should have the following functionalities:

 - [x] Product catalog with pagination